sira-djam/holbertonschool-hbnb/README.md

 1.PresentationLayer : This layer handles the interaction between the user and the application.
 It includes all the services and APIs that are exposed to the users.\
 2.FacadePattern : This layer acts as an intermediary, grouping together calls to differents components of a subsystem and providing a simpler interface for the user.\
 3.BusinessLogicLayer : This layer contains the core business logic and the models that represent the entities in the system (e.g., User, Place, Review, Amenity).\
-4.PersistenceLayer : This layer is responsible for data storage and retrieval, interacting directly with the database.\
+4.PersistenceLayer : This layer is responsible for data storage and retrieval, interacting directly with the database.

+---

+# Objective

+Design a detailed class diagram for the Business Logic layer of the HBnB application.
+This diagram will depict the entities within this layer, their attributes, methods, and the relationships between them.
+The primary goal is to provide a clear and detailed visual representation of the core business logic, focusing on the key entities: User, Place, Review, and Amenity.

 ---